A Strong Duality Principle for Equivalence Couplings and Total Variation: Introduction

 The objects of interest in this paper are two optimization problems commonly occurring in probability theory.
 To state them, we consider two probability measures $\P$ and $\P'$ on an abstract measurable space $(\Omega,\F)$.
 For an equivalence relation $E$ on $\Omega$ (which, when viewed as a subset of $\Omega\times\Omega$, is $(\F\otimes\F)$-measurable) we often aim to solve

 which we refer to as the \textit{equivalence coupling problem for $E$} or simply the \textit{$E$-coupling problem}.
 Alternatively, for a sub-$\sigma$-algebra $\G$ of $\F$, we might aim to solve

 which we refer to as \textit{total variation problem for $\G$} or simply the \textit{$\G$-total variation problem}.
-While one is typically interested in the primal problem \eqref{eqn:primal}, our goal in this paper is to show that, in great generality, it is in fact equivalent to the dual problem \eqref{eqn:dual}, which in many settings is much simpler to analyze.
+While one is typically interested in one of \eqref{eqn:primal} or \eqref{eqn:dual} for particular applications, our goal in this paper is to show that, in great generality, they are in fact equivalent.